RoyRin/arxiv_connections/README.md

 4. Now you can either run your own python package or use the CLI from terminal
     - from terminal, run `arxiv-traverser --help` for an explanation of how to run things

-# To-Do goals
+# Need To-Do
+- Add tests !
 - read through all the TODO comments, and actually fix them!

+# Nice To-Do
 - be able to create a metric between 2 different authors
 - Generate reports on other academics, as a way to investigate where to continue next
-- Add tests !
+- Be able to process more information than just Co-authoring, when considering new academics

 ## Things to look into:
-    Investigate ways to define a few metrics on a graph, then rank individuals
+1. Investigate ways to define a few metrics on a graph, then rank individuals